How do I get sensible advice?

 leave this unchanged (and highly insecure).

-easily bypassed) and use a long passkey with mixed letters, numbers etc.
+the router and use a long passkey with mixed letters, numbers etc.

 Ours is along the lines of 8Grand7Old6Duke5of4York - not easily guessable or crackable.